Military Families In Privatized Housing 'Afraid To Come Forward,' Survey Says

 "Families are afraid to come forward and they have no recourse," the report said.
 It described one military spouse as saying that the housing company's community manager "threatened to call the service member's commander if they continued to 'complain.' "

+A spokesperson from Corvias told NPR by email that staff are listening to aggrieved families.
+"We also believe it is important — and have already taken several steps — to work with residents who feel our service has been lacking," Kelly Douglas said.

+"We hear them and are working hard to win their confidence.
+If any of our residents feel they are not being heard, we encourage them to reach out to us so we can provide a solution," Douglas added.

-Neither Corvias nor Balfour Beatty immediately responded to NPR's requests for comment.
+Balfour Beatty did not immediately responded to NPR's requests for comment.

 In 1996, the Defense Department said that military housing was in dire straits.
 The Military Housing Privatization Initiative was established that year to improve housing conditions for service members, and it paved the way for private companies to take over family housing on military bases.